Large-scale streaks in a turbulent bluff body wake: SPOD analysis of streaks in the wake

 Figure \ref{fig:energy_percentage}($b$) shows that the vortex shedding frequency is more dominant in the region $x\le 70$, whereas the zeroth frequency dominates for $x\ge70$.
 This implies that although the streaks are present throughout, they are energetically more prominent in the far wake region.
 It is interesting to note that beyond $x/D \approx 65$, the defect velocity decay rate changes from $x^{-1}$ to $x^{-2/3}$ in the wake \citep{chongsiripinyo_decay_2020}.
 For comparison, the most dominant component at the zeroth frequency, i.e., $m=2$ is also shown in figure \ref{fig:energy_percentage}($b$), which exhibits a similar trend of increasing prominence in the downstream direction.

-Having diagnosed the streaky structure ($m=2, \St=0$) and the vortex shedding structure ($m=1, \St=0.135$) using SPOD, we shift focus to their imprint on the flow in physical space by reconstructing the flow field using their leading five SPOD modes.
+Having diagnosed the streaky structure ($m=2, \St\rightarrow 0$) and the vortex shedding structure ($m=1, \St=0.135$) using SPOD, we shift focus to their imprint on the flow in physical space by reconstructing the flow field using their leading five SPOD modes.
 The $m=2$ wavenumber is selected because it is energetically dominant at $\St \rightarrow 0$.
 The reconstruction is performed using the convolution strategy described in section \S\ref{sec:methodology_database}.
 Figure \ref{fig:reconstruction_20_40_80}($a$,$b$,$c$) shows the instantaneous energy in the three fluctuation components, $u'_x$, $u'_r$, and $u'_{\theta}$ at $x/D =10$, 40, and 80, after reconstruction with the streaky-structure SPOD modes.
+The instantaneous energy is depicted within the time interval $t \in [0, 110]$, which corresponds to the first five blocks used for SPOD, and is representative of the entire reconstructed flow fields.
 The energy of $u'_x$ is significantly higher than that of $u'_r$ and $u'_\theta$.
 The dominance of the streamwise component over its radial and azimuthal counterparts is one salient feature of streaks.
 The finding of $u'_x$ dominance is in agreement with those of \citet[see figure 11]{boronin2013non} and \citet[see figure 10]{pickering_lift-up_2020} in the context of round jets, indicating similarity in streak formation between jets and wakes.
 The lift-up mechanism, in which the streamwise vortices lift up and push down the low-speed and high-speed fluid, respectively, is responsible for elongated streaks accompanied by an amplification of $u'_x$.
 The analog of panels in figure \ref{fig:reconstruction_20_40_80}($a$-$c$) is shown for the VS mode in panels of figure \ref{fig:reconstruction_20_40_80}($d$-$f$).
-Here, $u'_x$ and $u'_r$ components have comparable energy, showing a fundamental differences between the vortex shedding mode and the streaky-structures mode as to how each mode contributes to velocity fluctuations in the wake.
+Here, $u'_x$ and $u'_r$ components have comparable energy, showing a fundamental difference between the vortex shedding mode and the streaky-structures mode as to how each mode contributes to velocity fluctuations in the wake.
+Furthermore, the instantaneous energy of the flow field reconstructed from the VS mode has a much smaller time scale in comparison to that of the large-scale streaks.